WKD (01) ... World Kigo Database . . . (WKD)

 drive us down to watch the sun rise thru the backlit cherry blossoms. of course, we would sip his fresh squeezed orange juice during this awesome experience.

-this haiku, written 50 years later, during a trip to dc during cherry blossom season, was in the basho festival anthology this year:
+this haiku, written 50 years later, during a trip to dc during cherry blossom season, was in the Basho festival anthology this year:

 cherry petals